pwin/owlready2/doc/intro.rst

 Architecture
 ------------

-Owlready2 maintains a RDF quadstore in an optimized SQLite3 database, either in memory or on the disk (see :doc:`world`).
+Owlready2 maintains a RDF quadstore in an optimized database (SQLite3 or PostgresQL), either in memory or on the disk (see :doc:`world`).
 It provides a high-level access to the Classes and the objects in the ontology (aka. ontology-oriented programming).
 Classes and Invididuals are loaded dynamically from the quadstore as needed, cached in memory and destroyed when no longer needed.